eagle840/killercoda-labs/workInProgress/hapi/step4.md

 </body>
 </html>
 ```

+In the browser, open developer tools, and check the console. (and headers: network>select file>'headers' tab)

 In this example, the web page includes inline scripts, external scripts loaded from a CDN, inline event handlers, and a link with a `javascript:` URL.
 The Content Security Policy (CSP) is set in the `<meta>` tag in the `<head>` section to restrict the sources from which scripts can be loaded.